DaryaPF/post-gallery/chapter1.md

 And it doesn’t end there.
 You can also use Post Gallery as a scrapbook, a family book, a fan page book, a memory book or simply a photo book.

 **
 Which devices does the app support?**

-You can use Post Gallery on any mobile, tablets and laptop devices that have browser.
+You can use Post Gallery on any mobile, tablets and laptop devices through browser.

-**How it works?**
-Acronis Cloud mobile app connects to Acronis Cloud via the Internet and allows you to access data
-backed up using Acronis Backup & Recovery.
-Note that Acronis Cloud mobile app is useless without
-Acronis Cloud, so you need to subscribe to the service first.
-Acronis Cloud mobile app allows you to:
-
-Browse and open files stored in file backups on Acronis Cloud.
-Note, that you cannot browse disk and partition backups, you can only view them in the backup list.
- Add files to Favorites \(in Android\) or Pinned \(in iOS\) to keep them up-to-date and get offline
-access.
- View the list of previous versions of backed up files and open a chosen version on your mobile
-device.
-What Acronis Cloud is and how to get it
-Acronis Cloud is a secure remote storage for storing your data.
-It is available via the Internet from
-any computer or mobile device by using one of our applications or an ordinary Web browser.
-Acronis
-Cloud contains files and folders of your online backups.
-To get 250 GB of free space on Acronis Cloud:
-1. Install Acronis Backup & Recovery on your computer.
-2. Subscribe to the Acronis Cloud service at our website: [https://www.acronis.com/my/backup-](https://www.acronis.com/my/backup-)
-recovery-online/.**
+**How Post Gallery collect and store data?**

+You go to [https://www.post.gallery](https://www.post.gallery) and login with Facebook.
+To get app working, you need give permissions for Post Gallery to receive: your public profile, email address and timeline posts.
+If you will not give permissions, you will not let the app collect your Timeline, prepare gallery and share it with friends on Facebook.

+After you logged in and gave permissions, service robots collect your Facebook timeline to show it to you in Post Gallery Home screen.

+You may want to be sure that your personal posts won't get into the wrong hands.
+Let us assure you that your data will be safe.
+First of all, we use encrypted protocol SSL to transfer all data through the Internet.
+To access the backup data, sign in to your account by providing facebook login mechanism.
+Post gallery doesn't get any user emails or passwords .

+Furthermore, we store your data on our secure servers in encrypted form.
+Only you have access to your encrypted data unless your share your gallery in Facebook.

-How much does the service cost?**
+**How much does the service cost?**
-Acronis Cloud for mobile devices is available for free.
+Post Gallery web application is available for free.